jaronbarends/language-buddy/docs/status.md

 decisions.md, 2026-07-30, for the one gap — `chatEnded` — caught and fixed while writing this update). **Real TTS output is now wired up and working end-to-end** (2026-07-31–2026-08-01, see "What exists" and decisions.md): actual build order departed from the plan below — `listeningTimedOut` is still unwired; TTS was picked up first instead.
-Next up: swap the mock AI for the real Gemini route, then the visual/UI design pass, before evaluation.
+Next up: reply-phase UX redesign (flagged 2026-08-02 — too many clicks, listening-timeout value questioned, cancel/edit options under consideration), then swap the mock AI for the real Gemini route, then the visual/UI design pass, before evaluation.

 ---